deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 necessary, she had seemed to go to great lengths to avoid letting any more of her skin be visible than was inevitable.

-The Nova Hounds didn't seem to care.
+The NOVA HOUNDs didn't seem to care.
 Though they did return from their ablutions wearing loose, comfortable clothing.

 None of them had any kind of an expression.
 They just found an array of